Taking Some Old Advice

 Today I’m leaving my job as design partner at Google Ventures.
 Instead of another full-time job, I’m focusing my energy on writing.
 I have about twelve books in mind, including some nerdy fiction.
 And I’m gonna go for it.

-My Year With a Distraction-Free iPhone
+Six Years With a Distraction-Free iPhone

 How I Saved My Cat’s Life with a Selfie Stick